nextstrain/cli/doc/commands/setup.rst

 .. option:: --set-default

-    Use the runtime as the default if set up is successful.
+    Use this pathogen version or runtime as the default if set up is successful.